star-history/star-history/public/blog/assets/how-to-use-github-star-history.md

-# 📕 How to use GitHub Star History

 When choosing a tool (especially an open-source one) to use, what's your thought process?
 What are the factors that matter to you?